 The new statewide liberal arts and sciences mission became effective on January 1, 1986 -- one hundred fifteen years after Joseph Baldwin's private college became part of the state system and its first public institution dedicated to the education of teachers for the state's public schools.
 A condition of the enabling legislation was the development of a comprehensive planning document that was subject to the approval of the Coordinating Board for Higher Education.
 No doubt the institution's recent work on the report of Commission II facilitated the development of the new Five-year Planning Document, but the new plan included several major new features and innovations.
 For the first time at Northeast and, in fact, for the state of Missouri, the plan included specific measurable goals and objectives accompanied by projections for each year of the planning period.
-The plan included a new mission which explicitly embraced the liberal arts and sciences as the unqualified core of the institution's mission.
-The plan also described a major restructuring of the university that resulted in the elimination of more than one hundred degree programs and emphasized a strong focus on core liberal arts and sciences programs.
+The plan included a new mission that explicitly embraced the liberal arts and sciences as the unqualified core of the institution's mission.
+The plan also described a major restructuring of the University that resulted in the elimination of more than one hundred degree programs and emphasized a strong focus on core liberal arts and sciences programs.
 Included in this reassessment were specific goals for incoming students, student learning objectives, and faculty recruitment.
 Particular priorities included (1) the Master of Arts in Education program, the Bachelor of Fine Arts, and traditional core liberal arts programs such as foreign languages, philosophy, and physics; (2) faculty scholarship and development; and (3) improvement of the student/faculty ratio.
 The plan was also predicated on a process of annual reviews and updates which kept the institution's focus on continual change.

 Thus, on the basis of these public policy expectations -- a strong institutional focus on the liberal arts and sciences, selectivity, high academic quality, and affordability -- Northeast began the task of laying the foundation for developing a premier, public liberal arts and sciences institution.
 Additional direction arose from the new mission statement developed by the institution.
-This document announced a clear commitment to (1) establishing high standards of excellence in all educational activities -- teaching, research, and public service; (2) developing specific skills and attitudes central to the liberal arts; (3) maintaining an academically rigorous, yet nurturing environment; (4) preparing students to succeed in high quality professional or graduate programs; (5) providing the necessary support services, physical infrastructure, and other resources for student success; and (6) emphasizing public accountability for its efforts by means of ongoing assessment.
+This document announced a clear commitment to (1) establishing high standards of excellence in all educational activities -- teaching, research, and public service; (2) developing specific skills and attitudes central to the liberal arts; (3)

+maintaining an academically rigorous, yet nurturing environment; (4) preparing students to succeed in high quality professional or graduate programs; (5) providing the necessary support services, physical infrastructure, and other resources for student success; and (6) emphasizing public accountability for its efforts by means of ongoing assessment.

-(Editor: Over the last several years, the Faculty Senate and later the Strategic Planning Steering Committee, made up of faculty, administrators, staff, and students, have approved a New University Master Plan, which sets and affirms the basic values and strategies of Truman State University.
-The plan was approved by the University's Board of Governors in June 1997.
-Note that assessment is prominent in the goals and plans in the chapter "Goals from the University Master Plan" in Volume II.)
+Over the last several years, the Faculty Senate and later the Strategic Planning Steering Committee, made up of faculty, administrators, staff, and students, approved a New University Master Plan, which sets and affirms the basic values and strategies of Truman State University.
+The plan was approved by the University's Board of Governors in June 1997